 Funder: Centers for Disease Control - NCBDDD

-Summary: Supports data collection, dissemination, and capacity-building to improve resources and opportunities for people with autism or Fragile X syndrome (FXS) and their families across the lifespan.
+Summary: Supports research, data collection, and dissemination to improve resources, services, and outcomes for people with autism or Fragile X syndrome (FXS) and their families across the lifespan.

-This funding opportunity from the CDC's National Center on Birth Defects and Developmental Disabilities (NCBDDD) aims to address gaps in knowledge and resources for individuals with autism or Fragile X syndrome (FXS) and their families, focusing on improving health, educational, social, and vocational outcomes across the lifespan.
-The program funds three components:
+This funding opportunity from the CDC’s National Center on Birth Defects and Developmental Disabilities (NCBDDD) aims to advance understanding and support for people with autism or Fragile X syndrome (FXS) and their families throughout the lifespan.
+The program is divided into three components: